ibrahimsaleem/InstaUnfollow/README.md

 Step 2:  Open the developer console in your web browser.
 You can do this by right-clicking on the page and selecting "Inspect" or by pressing Ctrl+Shift+J (Windows) or ⌘+⌥+I (Mac OS).

-Step 3:  Copy the code from the file named "Script".
+Step 3:  Copy the code from the file named "InstaUnfollowCode".

 Step 4:  Paste the code into the developer console and press Enter.